oscarychen/django-ninja-simple-jwt/readme.md

 Whether to use httponly cookie for refresh token, defaults to `True`.

 ### WEB_REFRESH_COOKIE_SAME_SITE_POLICY
-Same-site policy to be used for refresh token cookie, defaults to "Strict".
+Same-site policy to be used for refresh token cookie, defaults to `"Strict"`.

 ### WEB_REFRESH_COOKIE_PATH
 This is the path set on the cookie for refresh token, this path needs to match the url endpoint you are exposing for web token refresh.
-Defaults to "/api/auth/web/token-refresh".
+Defaults to `"/api/auth/web/token-refresh"`.